What is Mission of Mercy (MoM)?

-Accommodations are available at several nearby hotels.
+Event organizers have arranged blocks of rooms at area hotels.
+Click here to view more details.
 Because this is a charitable event funded by grants and donations, IndianaMoM will not be able to reimburse travel expenses.
 Click here for a map of nearby hotels.

 I’d like to tell others about this event.
 How can I promote it?

-If you are interested in volunteering at IndianaMoM or encouraging others to do so, please download the IndianaMoM Volunteer Flyer (coming soon) and post where others may see it.
-If you are interested in sharing with other individuals who cannot otherwise afford or access care and may benefit from this charitable effort, please download the Patient Information Flyer (coming soon) and post where others may see it.
+If you are interested in volunteering at IndianaMoM or encouraging others to do so, please download an IndianaMoM Volunteer Flyer and post where others may see it.
+If you are interested in sharing with other individuals who cannot otherwise afford or access care and may benefit from this charitable effort, please download a Patient Information Flyer and post where others may see it.
 You also are welcome to share this event through email, on Facebook, etc.

 Questions Still Not Answered?